jaxdb/jaxdb/jsql/README.md

 ### Prerequisites

-* [Java 9][jdk9-download] - The minimum required JDK version.
-Java 9 is required due to framework triggering issue [JEP 215: Tiered Attribution for javac][jep215] in Java 8.
+* [Java][jdk-download] - The minimum required JDK version is Java 9, due to framework triggering issue [JEP 215: Tiered Attribution for javac][jep215] in Java 8.
 * [Maven][maven] - The dependency management system.

 ### Example